gerry-green/proxmox/initial-setup.md

 - boot host using proxmox iso and follow instructions
 - find the IP address assigned to the new node and reserve it in unifi
-- login to the node via the pve dashboard and update the host name (/etc/hosts and /etc/hostname)
+- login to the node via the pve dashboard and update the host name to add an ordinal (/etc/hosts and /etc/hostname)
 - reboot the node to take effect
 - add the no-subscription repositories and disable enterprise
 - add the hostname / IP to cloudflare